Adriano Directo Emperado: Schools

 Shortly after conception of Kajukenbo, the Korean War broke out, and with it Joe Holck, Peter Choo, Frank Ordonez, and Clarence Chang left Hawaii on active military service, leaving only Adriano Emperado to continue teaching the system.
 Although Adriano Emperado was the listed as the chief instructor of Kajukenbo Institute, most of the instruction was handled by his younger brother, Joseph "Joe" Emperado.

 Initially, the school that would become the first Kajukenbo school was run by Windel McCandels in Palama Settlement, Honolulu.
 After having studied under William Chow, Emperado had studied under McCandels.
 After McCandles had died, Emperado took control of the school and renamed it Palama Settlement Kajukenbo Self-Defenses Institute of Karate.

 Many of the students who trained there were poor, so at the Palama school students could train for $2.00 a month.
 The workouts that took place there are legendary for their brutality.
 Kajukenbo train strong to remain strong.
 In order to be invincible on the streets they had reasonable, but very serious, full contact training.

-After the death of Joseph Emperado, the Kajukenbo Institute fell in chaos, causing 14 Black Belt-level instructors to leave the school after the week of his death.
+After the death of Joseph Emperado (knifed outside the school), the Kajukenbo Institute fell in chaos, causing 14 Black Belt-level instructors to leave the school after the week of his death.
 The Institute remained remaining inoperable for 3 months, until classes eventually restarted under the instruction of Joe Delacruz and Adriano Emperado.

 Emperado would continue to experiment, creating a system named Tum Pai.
 In early 1960s, Adriano Emperado, along with students Al Dacascos and Al Dela Cruz, incorporated innovations of the style Tum Pai and other martial arts into their Kajukenbo training.
 Later it became obvious that they were no longer doing Tum Pai nor Kajukenbo, and it would have to be named something else.
 In the mid 60s Al Dacascos moved to Northern California and continued training in the Northern and Southern styles of Sil-lum Kung Fu to enhance his Kajukenbo training.
 It was in 1965 that the name Chu'an Fa was introduced.

 Emperado died on April 4, 2009.